 John is not alone in turning to alternative therapies.
 According to a World Health Organization report published in the year 2000, prevalence of the use of complementary/ alternative medicine ranged from 9% to 65% in the general population.

 According to an article published in the Journal of Allergy and Clinical Immunology, alternative medicines are used in more than 80% of the world’s population In the US, more than 70% of the population used such services at least once.
-A report by Timothy Mainardi and Simi Kapoor stated that of $34 billion
+A report by Timothy Mainardi and Simi Kapoor stated that of $34 billion was being spent, in the US annually, on such treatments.

 Complementary medicine refers to a group of therapeutic and diagnostic disciplines that exist largely outside the institutions where conventional healthcare is taught and provided.
 This definition was given in the year 2000 in Acupuncture in Medicine journal.
 In another article published in Anaesthesiology Clinics in the year 2006, a whole range of complementary techniques have been integrated into the management of cancer, which are often of benefit to patients, when conventional treatment is deemed to have failed or caused intolerable side effects.